dominsights/gateway/README.md

 **Testing:**

-  I added a postman collection with some requests you can use to play using Postman;
+  I added a postman collection with some requests you can use to play using Postman:
+    - Payment Gateway.postman_collection.json

   Registration: